COVID-19 testing is a powerful tool for limiting the spread of the virus and getting back to normal life.

 - Visit Meals on Wheels for meal delivery options in your ZIP code.
 Services like Instacart allow you to order groceries online from area markets and have them delivered right to your door.

 - Dial "211" on your phone to be connected with support resources for older adults in your geographic area.

 Vaccination is your best defense against COVID-19

 Getting vaccinated—or getting your booster shots if you're already vaccinated—continues to be one of the most important steps you can take to protect yourself, your family, and your community from COVID-19.
-For older adults and those with chronic health conditions, the current COVID-19 vaccines and boosters (Pfizer/BioNTech, Moderna, and Johnson & Johnson) have been shown to be highly effective at reducing severe illness, hospitalization, and death.
+For older adults and those with chronic health conditions, the current COVID-19 vaccines and boosters have proven to be highly effective at reducing severe illness, hospitalization, and death.